WYNOPOLY AQUAPULSE - CYCLING

 Take on a cycling challenge – which level can you achieve during the 4 weeks of Wynopoly?

-Level 3 = Cycle the collective distance of the men’s (234km) and/or female (137km) Olympic road races.
+- Level 3 = Cycle the collective distance of the men’s (234km) and/or women’s (137km) Olympic road races.
 Complete this in multiple rides across the 4 weeks – use a phone or smart watch to track your km’s.

 Cycling is one the five sports that have been present at every edition of the modern Olympic Games since 1896 and currently consists of five different disciplines; road, track, mountain bike and BMX – racing & freestyle.